 Anterior compartment syndrome treatment

-For both an acute and chronic compartment syndrome rest and applying cold therapy is important.
-This will reduce the pain and swelling which will take the pressure off the sheath surrounding the muscle.
-Apply ice or cold therapy and compression for 20 minutes at a time every hour initially until the pain and swelling go down.
+Apply ice or cold therapy and compression for 20 minutes at a time every hour initially until pain and swelling reduce.